csi-addons/kubernetes-csi-addons/redhat/README.md

 `csi-addons/kubernetes-csi-addons:main` into the `main` branch, [click here][sync-pr].

+If any conflicts arises while syncing the latest changes from `csi-addons/kubernetes-csi-addons:main` into the `main` branch, instead rebase the downstream `main` branch on top of `csi-addons/kubernetes-csi-addons:main` and resolve those conflicts.
+This will make sure the conflicts are resolved in one of the `downstream-only` commits and will make further syncing of the upstream changes seamless.

 ### Backporting changes from the `main` to `release-*` branches

 Once a PR has been merged in the `main` branch that fixes an issue, a new PR